mebusy/notes/dev_notes/AI_CS188_BNs_Independence.md

 - for a long path
     - we look at every triple along the path
     - if every triple along the path is active , we have an active path
-    - if one of the triples along the path is not active , we have an inactiv path.
+    - if one of the triples along the path is not active , we have an inactive path.
     - eg. (A) → (B) → (C) → (D) → (E) → (F)
         - you should check all possible triples
         - ABC, BCD, CDE , DEF
-    - every node on that path, has to be a middle node in one of your triples.
+        - then check the middle point in every triple

 ---